ART AND CULTURE IN SILVERTHORNE

 A 12,000-square-foot gathering space beloved by residents and visitors, the Pavilion is home to concerts, comedy shows, beer festivals, country western dances, and more.
 It is also a popular venue for weddings, reunions, sales meetings, and other gatherings.
 Conveniently located near the banks of the Blue River, the Pavilion is an important component of downtown Silverthorne and the cultural complex created with the addition of the Silverthorne Performing Arts Center.

-For more information on the Pavilion, including scheduling a site tour or inquiring about reserving the space, please contact Patricia Maas at 970-262-7391.
+For more information on the Pavilion, including scheduling a site tour or inquiring about reserving the space, please contact Nancy Anderson at 970-262-7391.

 We offer a wide range of events, from family-friendly fishing derbies to beer festivals and concerts.
 For a complete listing of events, click here for our Events Calendar.